5 Extraordinary UNESCO World Heritage Sites Across North America

 Yellowstone: Where Earth's Interior Breaks Through

-Long before it became the world's first national park in 1872, Yellowstone was a place of mystery and power.
-Indigenous peoples knew these geothermal features for millennia.
-Early explorers returned with stories so extraordinary they were dismissed as tall tales—boiling rivers, exploding geysers, pools colored impossible blues and oranges.
+The park received UNESCO World Heritage designation in 1978, recognized for its singular combination of geological, ecological, and scenic values.
+Indigenous peoples knew these features for millennia; early explorers returned with stories so extraordinary they were dismissed as tall tales — boiling rivers, exploding geysers, pools colored impossible blues and oranges.

 The reality exceeds imagination.
 Yellowstone sits atop a supervolcano, its 10,000 geothermal features resulting from magma rising unusually close to the surface.
 Old Faithful erupts roughly every 90 minutes, sending up to 32,000 gallons of boiling water 180 feet into the air.
 The Grand Prismatic Spring spans 370 feet across, its rainbow colors created by heat-loving bacteria thriving in water too hot for most life.